GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 - They show people what you do.
 - They give people knowledge of how to interact with your services.
-- They shows your message.
+- They show your message.
 - They communicate what you offer.

 ---